Skip to main content

 When you might want to buy a heat pump sooner

 Ready for the next step?
 Contact a member of our Preferred Contractor Network to get a quote for your home.
-Preferred Contractor Network members are experienced with heat pump technology and have completed our training, provided documentation, and demonstrated quality installation.
+Preferred Contractor Network members are experienced with heat pump technology and have completed our training, provided documentation, and demonstrated a quality installation.

 When you might want to buy a heat pump later

 Want to get ready for a heat pump in the meantime?
-Read our blog post about home energy efficiency and other ways to maximize a heat pump's benefits.
+Read our blog post about home energy efficiency and other ways to maximize a heat pump's benefits

 Looking for more guidance?